Radio jamming: Cold War era

 While western governments may have occasionally considered jamming broadcasts from Eastern Bloc stations, it was generally accepted that doing so would be a pointless exercise.
 Ownership of shortwave radios was less common in western countries than in the Soviet Union where, due to the vast physical size of the country, many domestic stations were relayed on shortwave as it was the only practical way to cover remote areas.
 Additionally, western governments were generally less afraid of intellectual competition from the Eastern Bloc.

 In Francoist Spain, the dictatorship jammed for decades Radio España Independiente, the radio station of the Communist Party of Spain which broadcast from Moscow (1941–1955), Bucharest (1955–1977) and East Berlin.
 It was the most important clandestine broadcaster in Spain and the regime considered it a threat, since it allowed its citizens to bypass the censorship of the local media.
-Broadcasts from East Germany to South Africa were also jammed.
+Broadcasts from East Germany to South Africa were also jammed as were broadcasts from the USSR to Chile.

 In Latin America, there were instances of communist radio stations such as Radio Venceremos being jammed, allegedly by the CIA, while there were short lived instances where Britain jammed some Egyptian (during the Suez Crisis), Greek (prior to Cyprus gaining independence) and Rhodesian stations.
 During the early years of the Northern Ireland troubles, the British army regularly jammed broadcasts from both Republican and Loyalist paramilitary groups.